Fire Safety Evacuation Diagrams Built for Compliance

 The number of evacuation diagrams required depends on the size, layout, and occupancy of the building.
 Under AS 3745-2010, evacuation diagrams must be displayed in prominent and strategic locations such as near exits, stairwells, lifts, corridors, and areas where occupants gather.

 Each level of a building typically requires multiple diagrams to ensure they are clearly visible from any point of travel.
-A certified Fire Safety Advisor can determine the correct number and placement to ensure full compliance.
+Our certified Fire Safety Advisor can determine the correct number and placement to ensure full compliance.

-Are evacuation diagrams legally required in Queensland?
+Are evacuation diagrams legally required?

 Commercial buildings, multi-occupancy properties, and high-traffic facilities are typically required to have compliant evacuation diagrams clearly displayed to assist occupants during an emergency.